jpsdr/NNEDI3/nnedi3 - Readme.txt

       Same as corresponding parameters in nnedi3.
 However, nnedi3_rpow2 uses nsize=0 and nns=3 by default (versus nsize=6 and nns=1 in nnedi3()).

+   mpeg2

+      Specify chroma alignment for YV12.
+If true, chroma subsampling follow MPEG-2 alignment, and a shift correction is made on the chroma according the resize.
+      If false, chroma subsampling for YV12 is MPEG-1, and so no shift is made.

+      Default: True